 Yet all statistics show that at one end of the spectrum, the ability to focus and become engaged in one’s work brings far better results in terms of productivity, innovation and learning.
 And at the other end of the spectrum, the ability to cope effectively with stress, anxiety and uncertainty predicts less burnout, less absenteeism and lower turnover.

-Acceptance and Commitment Training (or ACT) is a new, evidence-based cognitive behavioural intervention which works at both ends of the spectrum.
+Acceptance and Commitment Training (or ACT) is a new, evidence-based (now over 100 RCTs) cognitive behavioural intervention which works at both ends of the spectrum.

 ACT involves learning a number of mindfulness skills in order to deal with thoughts and emotions more effectively.
-There is also a strong emphasis on connecting with your inner values and seeing these values realised in your everyday life through daily action.
+Yet this is mindfulness for the messiness of real life.
+It is mindfulness with a purpose.
+So there is a strong emphasis on connecting with one’s inner values and seeing these values realised in everyday life through action.

 Want to read more?